GroupFiveBigData/main/README.md

 ### Docker Integration:
 Docker is used to containerize the application, ensuring a consistent environment for development, testing, and deployment.

-### GitHub Repository:
-The project code and documentation are maintained in a GitHub repository for version control and collaboration.
-[Link to the repository]

 ## Data Analysis and Visualization

 ### Tools and Libraries: